 The U.S. Environmental Protection Agency (EPA) averages most families spend roughly $1,900 a year on electricity.
 The bulk of that comes directly from the heating and cooling of your home.
-Adjusting a handful of factors will save your wallet and the environment big time.
+Adjusting a handful of factors, such as choosing the right light bulbs, will save your wallet and the environment big time.
 We will break these energy efficient heating and cooling tips into winter, summer and anytime categories.
 At the end of this article we will highlight why energy efficient heating and cooling is so important to our environment.

 Keeping it Efficiently Cool in Summer

 If you’re trying to beat the summer heat without beating up your electric bill or the environment, we have a great list of summer energy efficient cooling tips for you.
 We have compiled them in order ranging from easy-peasy to serious-lifting.